ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/meltdownspectrepatch.md

 ![Server 2016 Windows Updates](Images/meltdownpatch/2016-WindowsUpdate2.png)

-Click on "Windows Update Settings" and from here you can check for any new updates:
+Click on "Windows Update Settings", and from here you can check for any new updates:

 ![Server 2016 Check Updates](Images/meltdownpatch/2016-WindowsUpdate3.png)